Creating Sustainable Futures

 Engage in daily discussions about how we can contribute to being part of the solution.

 LEAVE with a plan.

-*Tuition Includes instruction and guest lecturers, accommodation, meals, in-country transportation, site visits, specified activities, Cuban travel visa, and Cuban international health insurance.
+*Tuition Includes instruction and guest lecturers, accommodation, meals, in-country transportation, site visits, specified activities, and international health insurance.
 Not included: Fee for PSU college credit ($500)*, airfare, additional food, drinks, and activities not included in itinerary.
 Activities may be adjusted at the discretion of Ecothropic.

 **In order to provide the best and safest experience possible it is imperative that you answer these questions openly and honestly.
 If you check any of them, please fill out the text area below describe the situation or condition at greater length.
 We reserve the right to request further information and to speak with doctors, counselors, etc. All medical information and personal disclosure will be kept strictly confidential.